careerbuilder/DataScienceAPIDocumentation/CompanyJobDescription.md

 ## Response Structure
-The response consists of a list of `job_descriptions` where each item contains a description`id` string and a job `description` string.
+The response consists of a list of `job_descriptions` where each item contains a description `id`

 Example response body: